privacy-scaling-explorations/nova-bench/README.md

 - For Nova, number of constraints per step is constant at ~44k for primary circuit and ~10k for secondary
 - Halo 2 with KZG is heavily optimized in many ways, so it isn't necessarily a fair comparison with naive Circom and current Nova implementation
 - Since Halo 2 is Plonkish and using look up tables, we need a lot fewer constraints
+- 10,000 hashes for Halo2(KZG) took a trusted setup of size 25.
+- We aren't able to compute benchmarks for Halo2(KZG) for `NHashes = 100,000` as the memory will just not be enough in our server instance in AWS(which peaks at 319GB RAM)